Subscribe to Body Moments Newsletter and get a FREE e-book!

 • Roll up and down the forearms.
 You can rotate the forearms in all directions to hit the flexors and the extensors as needed to hit any sore spots.

-You may follow up with forearm and wrist stretches to complete your body-mind soul releasing exercises.
-Just about any arm stretches will also stretch your forearms.
-You may also want to see the stretches at Foam Roller Exercises and Stretches for Your Upper Arms.
-I have added some additional wrist/hand stretches you may want to try as well.
+You may follow up with forearm and wrist stretches to enhance your foam roller releasing exercises.
+Just about any arm stretch will also stretch your forearms.

 For the first two stretches, hold your arm out straight in front of you.
 First bend your hand down at the wrist, with your palm towards you.

-On the second stretch, place your palm out.
-Repeat on the other side.
-On the third stretch, spread your fingers as wide as you can.
+Can't find what you're looking for?
 Search this website: